 - Displays ability to overcome adversity

 Nominations will be accepted from coaches, athletic directors and principals.
-Nominations will be accepted online from December 12, 2016 – January 13, 2017 at 11:59 PM (EST).
-Nomination form will be found on this page starting December 12th.
+Nominations will be accepted online from December 12, 2018 – January 11, 2019 at 11:59 PM (EST).